rituraj-navindgikar/rituraj-navindgikar/README.md

 # 💫 About Me

+🌱 **Currently Learning**
+- Advanced reinforcement learning techniques for real-world applications
+- Simulations in Gazebo (Simulation works great I can simulate any sensors + actuators combo I want)
+- Trying to apply physics in simulation

 🌌 **Currently Working On**
-- Working on RTAB-SLAM with ZED Mini for real-time localization and mapping Northeastern's Underground Tunnels
+- Developing reinforcement learning-based path optimization algorithms for dynamic obstacle avoidance in autonomous systems
+- Leveraging OpenCV and deep learning frameworks to enhance real-time perception systems for robotics

 🤝 **Looking to Collaborate On**
 - Navigation Stack for autonomous systems
+- Applying kinematics and dynamics in simulation

 💛 **Looking for Help With**
 - Advancing my ROS2 skills and integration with hardware of Boston Dynamics SPOT
-- Learning visual-inertial SLAM and advanced computer vision techniques
+- Learning visual-inertial SLAM and advanced computer vision techniques using deep learning

-🌱 **Currently Learning**
-- Robotics sensing and navigation through coursework at Northeastern University, Boston

 💬 **Ask Me About**
-- SLAM and path planning algorithms
+- SLAM frameworks, hybrid path planning, and reinforcement learning applications
-- Collaborating in teams and fostering creativity
+- Using OpenCV and deep learning for object detection and image segmentation

 ## 🌐 Socials: